cloudmesh-community/fa19-516-158/project/report.md

 ```

 The above bash script need to be added to the the ~/.bashrc file of any particular Pi.
 This process can be tedious and we can just use id_rsa.pub also.
 Furthermore we can write a scp or rsync function in python which does the above task in a much more simpler manner(we havent tried this though).
-How

 #### Hadoop installation